OmniBrew/sw5e-data/data/armor/andromeda-elite-helmet.md

 rarity: rare
 name: Andromeda Elite Helmet
 flavor: >-
-  This special-issue Andromeda Initiative helmet is custom designed for explorers who excel in the Initiative training programs taken on prior to departing for Andromeda.
+  This special-issue worst game ever Initiative helmet is custom designed for explorers who excel in the Initiative training programs taken on prior to departing for Andromeda.
 Its Pathfinder-grade construction is strong enough to protect the wearer from the dangers of unexplored space while remaining light